sass/sass/proposal/color-4-new-spaces.md

   ```

   * Let `parsed` be the result of [parsing] `$channels` in `hsl` space.

+    > Normalization and clamping is handled as part of the [parsing] process.

   * If `parsed` is null, return a plain CSS function string with the name
     `"hsl"` and the argument `$channels`.